GAUTAMMANAK1/leetcode-by-gautam/README.md

 ## Daily Progress 📈

-You can find my daily progress in the [LeetCode directory](https://www.linkedin.com/in/gautammanak1/) on my [LeetCode profile](https://www.linkedin.com/in/gautammanak1/).
+You can find my daily progress in the [LeetCode directory]((https://leetcode.com/GAUTAMANAK1/)) on my [Linkedin profile](https://www.linkedin.com/in/gautammanak1/).
 Each day, I will be adding a new folder with the date as its name, and inside each folder, you will find:

 - Code implementations
 - Explanations and comments